Militants press closer to capital as possible showdown looms

 The U.S. ambassador to Albania, Marisa Lino, made an unusual appeal in Albanian on state television, saying Washington backed Fino's appointment. ``Democracy cannot be built from violence,'' she said.

 That caretaker government was named Wednesday night.
-The key post of interior minister was given to Belul Cela, of Berisha's Democratic Party, and the defense minister will be Sheqir Vukaj of the Socialists.
+The prime post of interior minister was given to Belul Cela, of Berisha's Democratic Party, and the defense minister will be Sheqir Vukaj of the Socialists.

 The Socialists, who claim to have little control over the insurgents, have capitalized on the unrest by extracting compromises from Berisha.

-The insurgents, whose fury is more anti-government than in favor of a particular political philosophy, say the president partially has met their demands.
+The insurgents, whose fury is more anti-government than in favor of a particular political philosophy, say the president has met their demands in part.
 But the most common requests now heard are for Berisha to resign, and for reimbursements of money lost in high-risk investments.

 The uprising began after the collapse of investment schemes in which nearly every Albanian family lost money.
 Protesters quickly focused their anger on Berisha, who they claim sanctioned the pyramid scheme organizers in exchange for kickbacks.

-Fino, who met for an hour Wednesday with Berisha, appealed for European and American help to end the chaos in Albania.
+Fino, who met for an hour Wednesday with Berisha, appealed for European and American help to end the chaos.

 Fino met in Gjirokastra with former Gen. Agim Gozhica, leader of the council that took control after the uprising.
 It was one of few direct contacts between Tirana and a rebel leader.